oasci/pitt-biosc1540-2025s/content/cbytes/index.md

 **7. Consequences**
 Participation in CBytes is a privilege designed to enhance your learning and reward your efforts.
-To maintain a fair and engaging experience for everyone, adherence to the program’s rules is mandatory.
+To maintain a fair and engaging experience for everyone, adherence to the program's rules is mandatory.
 If any rules are violated, the following consequences will apply:

 -   Any ATP earned through the program will be revoked and converted to **Alex Disapproval Points (ADP)**, rendering them void.